Ministry Formation Lab

 Ministry Formation Lab Requirements

+Ministry Formation Lab courses are a requirement of the M.Div.
 The quality of your experience will largely be influenced by the quality of the ministry mentor whom you select.
 Thus, take care to find an individual who is a mature, respected, and effective model of the type of ministry to which you believe God is leading you.
 If you’ve identified a particular person as a potential mentor, be sure to introduce yourself early in your studies and see if the interest is mutual.
 If it is, become a contributing part of that ministry.
-Expectations of ministry mentors for most programs are explained in MF 531, Ministry Formation Lab I. Do your best not to come to a person as a total stranger late in your program and ask that they serve as your mentor!
-Instead, aim to be the kind of seminarian that you’d appreciate in your ministry.

 Grading for the Ministry Formation Lab courses follows the Western Seminary policy as outlined below underneath "Degree Candidacy."
 This grade is determined by your faculty mentor in consultation with your other mentors.
+M.Div students should work closely with their academic advisor in the planning of the ministry formation lab courses.

 Students should work closely with their academic advisor in the planning of the ministry formation lab courses.
 Your advisor will direct you as to what background materials are applicable to your specific program and how those materials can be secured.